 Will the form be verified?
 Your eligibility may be checked at any time during the school year.
-School officials may ask you to send written evidence that shows that your child should get free or reduced price school meals.
+School officials may ask you to send written evidence of household income to show that your child does qualify for free or reduced price school meals.

-What if my household income exceeds the federal guidelines, but I still feel that my child should receive free or reduced cost meals?
+What if my household income exceeds the federal guidelines, but I feel my child should receive free or reduced cost meals?
 The income guidelines are set by the federal government and must be adhered to.
-The school District cannot grant free or reduced meals to households which do not meet the guidelines.
+The District cannot grant free or reduced meals to households that do not meet the guidelines.

 Can I appeal the decision on my application for free or reduced lunch?
-You can talk to school District Food Service Department officials by calling (520) 696-5133 if you do not agree with the decision on your form.
-You also may ask for a hearing by writing to: Director of Food Services, 200 E. Roger Rd., Tucson Arizona 85705; Telephone (520-696-3783).
+You may contact District Food Service Department officials by calling (520) 696-5133 if you do not agree with the decision on your form.
+You also may ask for a hearing by writing to: The Director of Food Services, 200 E. Roger Road, Tucson, Arizona 85705.